seek-oss/vocab/README.md

 hydrateRoot(root, <App initialLanguage={language} />);
 ```

-The server can also emit a modulepreload hint for the same file.
+`load(language)` on any translation file evaluates every `.vocab` file for that language, via a virtual preload module that statically imports them.
+The server can also emit a modulepreload hint for the same chunk file.
 Run `vocab compile` before `vite build` and `vite build --ssr`.
 This example assumes stable `chunkFileNames` such as `[name].js` (as in the vite-ssr fixture).
 Hashed chunk names need a lookup from the Vite manifest.

 ## Dynamic Values in Translations